carbon-language/carbon-lang/docs/design/README.md

 Files start with an optional package declaration, consisting of:

--   optionally, the `impl` modifier keyword, indicating the file is an `impl` file rather than an API file,
+-   optionally, the `impl` modifier keyword, indicating the file is an implementation file rather than an API file,
 -   optionally, the `package` keyword followed by an identifier specifying the package name,
 -   optionally, the `library` keyword followed by a string with the library